-Today we will briefly discuss couple of very important terms and concepts of the same stream.
-Those are Poisson’s ratio, Strain energy, Thermal Stress etc. We will also derive expressions for these.
+Today we will briefly discuss a couple of very important terms and concepts of the same stream.
+Those are Poisson’s ratio, Strain energy, Thermal Stress, etc. We will also derive expressions for these.

 Poisson’s Ratio formula

 When a wire is stretched, its length increases but diameter is reduced.

 In other words, both shape and volume change under Longitudinal Stress.

 Here comes the Poisson’s ratio to measure 2 resulting strains because of this longitudinal stress.

 These 2 strains are known as Lateral Strain and Longitudinal Strain.

 Lateral Strain = (change in diameter) / (Original diameter) = ΔD/D

 Longitudinal Strain = (change in length) / (original length) = ΔL/L